-- a) The Class of Vintage Karting is to preserve, promote, monitor, co-ordinate and regulate vintage and historic Karting and its related activity. - b) To be classified as a Vintage Kart, a Kart Class including Engine must: - (i) have been previously permitted for competition in Australia by KA; and - (ii) have been removed from the KA Rules for a minimum of 15 years - (iii) comply with the Class Rules that related to that particular Class. - c) A Vintage Kart is as defined in the Rules. - d) Racing of Vintage Karts is strictly forbidden.
+- a) The Class of Vintage Karting is to preserve, promote, monitor, co-ordinate and regulate vintage and historic Karting and its related activity. - b) To be classified as a Vintage Kart, a Kart Class including Engine must: - have been previously permitted for competition in Australia by KA a Class approved by either KA and/or AKA Inc.; and - (ii) have been removed from the KA Rules for a minimum of 15 years - (iii) comply with the Class Rules that related to that particular Class. - c) A Vintage Kart is as defined in the Rules. - d) Racing of Vintage Karts is strictly forbidden.